 Keeping VAT records

-Paperwork and accurate record-keeping are essential when claiming back VAT.
+Paperwork and accurate record keeping opens in new window are essential when claiming back VAT.
 You must be able to clearly show the amount you’ve paid with either:

 VAT invoices – These show the VAT rate and amount you’ve paid from a VAT-registered business complete with VAT number.

 Retail receipts – Retail receipts don’t always include VAT but can still be used if the total value of the purchase was less than £250.
 You’ll need to calculate the VAT element.

 Transaction proof – Even without a receipt, it is still possible to claim VAT.
 You’ll need proof of purchase, such as bank statements opens in new window showing the transaction amount between your business and the VAT-registered business as well as any other supporting documentation.
 You must also prove the purchase was for the exclusive use of your business.